Kicker (magazine): Kicker Sportmagazin Club of the Century

 In 1998, Kicker published a list of the best football clubs of the 20th century.
 The list was based on the opinions of former players and managers (Giovanni Trapattoni, Johan Cruyff, Udo Lattek, Just Fontaine etc.).
 Each of them could name their choice for the five greatest teams and provide arguments in support thereof.
-Not all them stuck to the allotted number of picks.
-For example, Johan Cruyff picked three teams instead - Ajax, Milan and Dynamo Kyiv.
+Not all of them stuck to the allotted number of picks.
+For example, Johan Cruyff only picked three teams - Ajax, Milan and Dynamo Kyiv.